13TRIS/13TRIS/docs/use-cases/login-uc.md

-# 1. Use Case Specification: Create Account
+# 1. Use Case Specification: Login

 ## 1.1 Brief Description
 This use case allows users to add products/items to a shopping list.